omarelfiki/navigator/README.md

     `mvn clean install`

 ### 4. Configure environment variables
-   - Set the `GTFS_DIR` variable to the path of your GTFS data directory.
    - Set the `ROUTING_ENGINE_MYSQL_JDBC` variable to your MySQL connection string with `allowLoadLocalInfile=true&useCursorFetch=true`.
    - Set the `ROUTING_ENGINE_STORAGE_DIRECTORY` variable to the path where you want to store the extracted GTFS data.